headwinds/cross-country/README.md

 ### Tailwind CSS Support

 Each component provides a `customClass` propertity where you can supply your own tailwind css classes.

-After upgrading to Vite, this library did not with NextJS due to the way it imports its CSS.
-I [explored different approaches](https://dev.to/headwinds/comment/2bel0) and landed on [rollup-plugin-css-only](https://www.npmjs.com/package/rollup-plugin-css-only) which has minimal configuration.

 ### Example Page